NLO quark self-energy and dispersion relation using the hard thermal loop resummation: Introduction

-The first calculation performed in this direction using NLO HTL-dressed perturbative expansion is the non-moving gluon damping rate~\cite{Braaten:1990it}.
-In a similar line, the non-moving quark damping rate has been calculated~\cite{Kobes:1992ys,Braaten:1992gd} in imaginary time formalism~\cite{Bellac:2011kqa,Kapusta:2006pm}.
-The quark damping rate of a non-moving quark was recently calculated in~\cite{Carrington:2006gb} using the real-time formalism.
-After the study of non-moving gluon and quark damping rate in 1992, later,by using this formalism, the damping rates of slow-moving longitudinal~\cite{Abada:1998ue,Abada:1997vm} and transverse gluons~\cite{Abada:2004dr} in the one-loop order HTL, quarks damping rate~\cite{Abada:2007opj,Abada:2005na,Abada:2000hh}, electrons~\cite{Abada:2007zz} and photons \cite{Abada:2011cc} damping rate in QED, and also quasiparticles energy upto NLO in scalar QED~\cite{Abada:2005jq} have been studied.
+To probe the infrared sector of HTL perturbative expansion, the first calculation performed using NLO HTL-dressed perturbative expansion is the non-moving gluon damping rate~\cite{Braaten:1990it}.
+In a similar line, the non-moving quark damping rate has been calculated~\cite{Kobes:1992ys,Braaten:1992gd} in imaginary time formalism~\cite{Bellac:2011kqa,Mustafa:2022got,Kapusta:2006pm}.
+The quark damping rate of a non-moving quark was recently calculated in~\cite{Carrington:2006gb} using real-time formalism.
+After the study of non-moving gluon and quark damping rates in 1992, later, by using this formalism, the damping rates of slow-moving longitudinal~\cite{Abada:1998ue,Abada:1997vm} and transverse gluons~\cite{Abada:2004dr} in the one-loop order HTL, quarks damping rate~\cite{Abada:2007opj,Abada:2005na,Abada:2000hh}, electrons~\cite{Abada:2007zz} and photons \cite{Abada:2011cc} damping rate in QED, and also quasiparticles energy up to NLO in scalar QED~\cite{Abada:2005jq} have been studied.

-After the rigorous studies of boson and fermion damping rates, people also studied the quasiparticles energies up to NLO.
-That would come from the study of the real part of the HTL effective one-loop self-energies.
-The NLO quasiparticle energy calculation is much non-trivial than the computation of the damping rate from the imaginary part of the propagator.
-It was started by the determination of the plasma frequency $\omega_g(0)$ for pure gluon case up to NLO in the long-wavelength limit in ref.~\cite{Schulz:1993gf}.
+After the rigorous studies of boson and fermion damping rates, people also studied the quasiparticle energies up to NLO.
+That would come from studying the real part of the HTL effective one-loop self-energies.
+The NLO quasiparticle energy calculation is much non-trivial than the computation of the damping rate.
+It was started by determining the plasma frequency $\omega_g(0)$ for pure gluon case up to NLO in the long-wavelength limit in ref.~\cite{Schulz:1993gf}.
 A gauge-invariant plasma frequency in next-to-leading order for pure-gluon plasma is established with $N_{f}=0$ in imaginary time formalism as

-with Casimir number $c_A=N_c$ and $N_c$ represents the number of colors in QCD, $g$ is the QCD coupling constant, $T$ is the temperature.
-The first term of eq.~\eqref{omega_nlo} represents the leading order part, whereas the second term represents the NLO contribution.
-Later, fermion mass upto NLO in QCD at high temperature (and QED) was calculated in refs.~\cite{Carrington:2006xj,Carrington:2006gb,Carrington:2008dw}.
+with Casimir number $c_A=N_c$ and $N_c$ represents the number of colors in QCD, $g$ is the QCD coupling constant, and $T$ is the temperature.
+The first term of eq.~\eqref{omega_nlo} represents the leading order part, whereas the second represents the NLO contribution.
+Later, fermion mass up to NLO in QCD at high temperature (and QED) was calculated in refs.~\cite{Carrington:2006xj,Carrington:2006gb,Carrington:2008dw}.
 The NLO quark mass for two-flavour QCD is obtained in ref.~\cite{Carrington:2008dw} in the real-time formalism~\cite{Bellac:2011kqa,Landsman:1986uw,Chou:1984es} as